 Tyson Fury’s sparring partner Nicholas Asberry has made a shocking allegation against the lineal heavyweight champion this week.

-Citing the Freeport boxer’s passing when complaining about gloves used by Fury for sparring, Asberry claims the Briton removed the padding in order to inflict damage.
+Citing the Freeport boxer’s passing when complaining about gloves used by Fury for sparring, Asberry claims the Briton removed the padding to inflict damage.

 Asberry posted a video, which has not yet been corroborated to be Fury’s actual gloves used in their sessions.